 In many Early Christian reliefs and mosaics at Ravenna palm trees are shown at the sides of a scene.
 Their ripe fruit is very noticeable because one of the reasons the tree was so often depicted is that dates ripen even when the trunk is very old and apparently dead.
 Thus the dates were regarded as a symbol of the Resurrection.

-S. Apollinare in Classe: Sarcophagus of the Twelve Apostles: the front shows a young Jesus Christ between St. Peter and St. Paul and other unidentified Apostles
+S. Apollinare in Classe: Sarcophagus of the Twelve Apostles: the front shows a young Jesus Christ handing the law to St. Peter (traditio legis) at the presence of St. Paul and other unidentified Apostles (see a mosaic in Rome depicting the same subject)

 The reliefs decorating Roman Pagan sarcophagi tended to be very crowded and in some instances up to thirty figures were depicted.
 In addition the figures projected in a significant way and often overlapped (see a sarcophagus at Bolsena).
 The sarcophagi at Ravenna retained this tradition of realistic depiction to a much lesser extent with only a limited number of rather flat figures.